A resource for researchers

 Built by the public

-We are entirely supported by our growing membership.
+We are entirely supported by memberships and financial donations.
 Originally founded by 112 community members who were motivated to preserve historical materials for future generations, our membership is now over two thousand.
 Sustaining support from our members ensures that valuable local resources remain accessible to the public and protected for future generations.
 Community members may also support our organization and get involved by joining our board of directors.

 Our purpose is to further an understanding and appreciation of all peoples, places, events, and activities of Humboldt County and related areas.
 Toward this end, we focus on acquiring, preserving, interpreting, creating, and sharing historical information, and by educating and assisting others to do the same.
 To further these goals, the Humboldt County Historical Society publishes an outstanding quarterly magazine, the Humboldt Historian; maintains a thorough reference library; prints historical books; records and transcribes oral histories of knowledgeable residents; archives valuable collections, and makes the information in those collections available to researchers.